Winipedia/pyrig/docs/cli/subcommands.md

 - **Defined in module** - imported functions are excluded
 - **Sorted by definition order** - commands appear in the order they're defined

+Note: The main function from your main.py at myapp/main.py is automatically registered as a command as well in addition to all functions in subcommands.py.

 ## Command Naming

 Function names are converted to CLI command names: